Karthik-S-Salian/bad-apple-terminal/README.md

 - [x] minimal working project
 - [x] use ffmpeg for downscaling image instead of manual code
 - [x] compile with video and audio to single binary
-- [ ] try using ffmepg to extract audio instead of external audio file
+- [x] try using ffmepg to extract audio instead of external audio file
+- [x] audio and video synchronisation (no need looks clean on my machine)